mvp4g/mvp4g/README.md

 1. switch to [mvp4g2](https://github.com/mvp4g/mvp4g2)
 2. switch to [Nalu](https://github.com/NaluKit/nalu)

-In case you are uncertain, which one of the framewokrs to choose, ask inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).
+In case you are uncertain, which one of the frameworks to choose, ask inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).